-17.4.
+18.4.
 Laws.
 THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF WYOMING, EXCLUDING ANY CONFLICTS-OF-LAW RULE OR PRINCIPLE WHICH MIGHT REFER TO THE LAWS OF ANOTHER STATE.

-17.5.
+18.5 Confidentiality.
+LESSOR and LESSEE each agree that it will maintain information provided by the other pursuant hereto, as well as the terms and conditions hereof, in strict confidence, and that it will not cause or permit disclosure to any third party without the express written consent of the other party; provided, however, that such information may be disclosed to its affiliates, own auditors, technical agents, counsel and lenders, all of which, however shall be required to maintain the confidentiality of such information; and provided further, that such disclosure is permitted in response to the requirement of any stock exchange rule, regulation or guideline or in connection with any regulatory, judicial or administrative proceeding, but the disclosing party shall inform the other party hereto in advance of such disclosure at the earliest possible time.

+18.6.
 Severability.
 If one or more provisions contained in this Agreement are invalid, illegal or unenforceable in any respect under any applicable law such provision or provisions shall be adjusted rather than voided in order to achieve to the extent possible the intent of the Parties to this Agreement and to place such Parties in the economic position they would have been in had such provision or provisions been in effect, and the validity, legality and enforceability of the remaining provisions throughout shall not be affected or impaired thereby.

-17.6.
+18.7.
 Assignment.
 This Agreement shall inure to and bind the Parties' permitted successors and assigns; provided neither Party, with respect to this Agreement shall assign or transfer same without prior written notification to the other Party; Provided further, either Party may assign or transfer its interest herein to any parent or affiliate by assignment, merger or otherwise without prior approval.
 If a transfer by a Party shall occur as permitted hereunder (1) the transfer shall be made subject to this Agreement and the assignee shall assume the obligations of the assignor and (ii) the assignor shall furnish the other Party with instruments effecting same within thirty (30) Days thereof.
 A Party's transfer in violation hereof shall be void.